Obie plans 7-story development in 5th Street Market district

 [00:00:11] Will Dowdy: My name is Will Dowdy.
 I’m the community development director.

-[00:00:14] Four years ago—we were sitting in a different building at the time—I was sharing an update on a big expansion proposed by Obie Companies for the Fifth Street Market.
+[00:00:14] Four years ago—we were sitting in a different building at the time—I was sharing an update on a big expansion proposed by Obie Companies for the 5th Street Market.
 A couple years later, the Gordon Lofts moved in and the businesses and hotel on The Market Alley opened their doors.
 Today, I want to give you an update on new plans for the Market District.

-[00:00:54] Obie Companies is proposing to build approximately 325 new housing units with street-level commercial on these sites that would fill a key gap in the walking experience of Fifth Avenue.
+[00:00:54] Obie Companies is proposing to build approximately 325 new housing units with street-level commercial on these sites that would fill a key gap in the walking experience of 5th Avenue.
 The buildings are proposed as seven-story buildings, including structured parking for both residents and others.
 The first of these buildings is next to the Oregon Electric Station with the following phase called The Mildred standing next to the Gordon Lofts & Hotel.

-[00:01:17] John Q: He said this project alone will make significant progress toward the City’s housing goals.
+[00:01:17] John Q: He said this project alone will make significant progress toward the city’s housing goals.

 [00:01:23] Will Dowdy: The Housing Implementation Pipeline has five-year goals that include issuing permits for the construction of 6,000 housing units citywide and increasing the amount of housing units downtown by 50%.
 The proposed Market District expansion projects would account for 5% and 25%, respectively, towards those two goals.